opendevshop/devshop/USERS.md

 This is a list of sites or organizations that currently use or have used OpenDevShop in the past.

-Please feel free to click the "Edit" link at the top right of the page to fork this repo and add your organization.
+Please feel free to click the [Edit](https://github.com/opendevshop/devshop/edit/1.x/USERS.md) link at the top right of the page to fork this repo and add your organization.
 Links or descriptions appreciated.

 ## Community Recognition